karrothu-vamsi-krishna/Calculator-basic/README.md

 # Calculator-basic
 # Its a basic calculator which contains division and multiplication and addition and subtraction of only 2 numbers
+# Begginer Friendly
 print(''' 1.addition
 2.subtraction
 3.multiplication